HonestGoat/OGCWin/README.md

 # 🛠️ OGCWin – The Ultimate Windows Utility for Windows Users and Gamers 🎮

 🛠️ **Work in Progress:**
 OGCWin is still being actively developed.
-Right now, the launcher is fully functional, and the Windows 10 & 11 new installation wizards are being optimized.
+Right now, the launcher is fully functional, and the Windows 10 & 11 new installation wizards are being optimised.
 More features and improvements are on the way! 🚀

-OGC Windows Utility is an all-in-one tool designed to help Windows users debloat, optimize, troubleshoot, repair, and enhance their system with ease.
+OGC Windows Utility is an all-in-one tool designed to help Windows users debloat, optimise, troubleshoot, repair, and enhance their system with ease.
 Built from decades of experience as a technician, this utility brings together my best scripts into an intuitive and user-friendly package.

 Originally developed for the **Oceanic Gaming Community Discord**, OGCWin is now available for everyone who wants to improve their Windows experience effortlessly.

-🚀 **Whether you’re setting up a new PC, a fresh Windows installation, or optimizing an existing system, OGCWin simplifies the process.**
+🚀 **Whether you’re setting up a new PC, a fresh Windows installation, or optimising an existing system, OGCWin simplifies the process.**

 ---